opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 We hope to achieve two things by adding this additional intrinsic reward:

-1. Exploration of the state space: motivating the agent to explore more novel states. (need to evaluate the novelty of state \ :math:`s`\  )
+1. Exploration of the state space: motivating the agent to explore more novel states.
+(Need to evaluate the novelty of state \ :math:`s`\  )

-2. Exploration of the state-action space: Incentivize the agent to perform actions that help reduce uncertainty about the environment.
-(Need to evaluate state-action pairs:math:`(s,a)` novelty)
+2. Exploration of the state-action space: Incentivizing the agent to perform actions that help reduce uncertainty about the environment.
+(Need to evaluate state-action pairs :math:`( s,a )` novelty)

-First give the definition of \**novelty**\ qualitatively:
+First give the definition of \ **novelty**\  qualitatively:

 -  For a state \ :math:`s`\ , among all states visited by the agent before, if the number of states similar to\ :math:`s`\ is less, we call the state\ :math:`s`\ is more novel (state-action pair :math:`( s,a )` is defined similarly for novelty).

 The more novel a certain state\ :math:`s`\ is, the more often the corresponding agent has insufficient cognition of the state\ :math:`s`\, and the agent needs to explore this state more when interacting with the environment later \ :math:`s`\ , so this specially designed exploration mechanism confers a greater intrinsic reward on that state.
 How to measure the novelty of the state\ :math:`s`\?
 There are two main ways, one is to measure the state by counting the state in some way, and the other is to measure based on the prediction error of a certain prediction problem, so as to obtain \ **Exploration based on intrinsic reward**\  the following 2 large subclasses of algorithms: \ **Count-based intrinsic reward**\  and \ **Prediction error-based intrinsic reward**\.

 Count-Based Intrinsic Reward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Count-based intrinsic reward adopts the simplest idea of measuring novelty by counting, i.e. each :math:`s` corresponds to a visit count\ :math:`N(s)`\  , the larger the value, the more times the agent has visited it before, that is, the exploration of:math:`s`  The more sufficient (or:math:`s` less novel).
+Count-based intrinsic reward adopts the simplest idea of measuring novelty by counting, i.e. each :math:`s` corresponds to a visit count\ :math:`N(s)`\  , the larger the value, the more times the agent has visited it before, that is, the exploration of:math:`s`  is more sufficient (or:math:`s` less novel).
 The exploration module gives an intrinsic reward that is inversely proportional to the state count.

 -  `Unifying Count-Based Exploration and Intrinsic Motivation <https://arxiv.org/abs/1606.01868>`__